Thermo Fisher buying PPD in deal worth $17.4 billion - WTMJ

 WALTHAM, Mass.
-(AP) — Thermo Fisher is buying clinical research company PPD in a deal valued at $17.4 billion.
+(AP) — Thermo Fisher is buying the clinical testing company PPD for $17.4 billion with the global pandemic creating a surge in demand.

-Activity in healthcare testing has surged during the global pandemic, and Thermo Fisher expanded its exposure to that sector rapidly with the deal announced Thursday.
+Activity in healthcare testing has gone into overdrive over the past year and Thermo Fisher accelerated its entry into that field with the deal announced Thursday.

-Shares of the Waltham, Massachusetts, company rose almost 4% before the opening bell.
+Shares of the Waltham, Massachusetts, company rose almost 2% at the opening bell.

 PPD, based in Wilmington, N.C., is a contract-research company, which tests experimental drugs being pursued by pharmaceutical companies.
 The company provides services to emerging biotech firms as well as global pharmaceutical companies.
 It booked revenue of $4.7 billion last year.